Linearizability of flows by embeddings: Results and examples

 \begin{Rem} With the aid of Theorem~\ref{th:smooth-compact}, the class of linearizable systems $(\st,\Phi)$ as in its statement can be seen to be a subclass of the class of ``non-Hamiltonian integrable systems'' from the literature \cite[Def.~2.6]{zung2006torus}. \end{Rem}

-The following examples illustrate Theorem~\ref{th:smooth-compact}. \begin{Ex} Let $\st$ be any compact smooth manifold and $\Phi$ be the flow of the zero vector field.
-By the Whitney embedding theorem, $(\st,\Phi)$ admits a smooth embedding into the linear flow of the zero vector field on some Euclidean space.
-Thus, $(\st,\Phi)$ is linearizable by a smooth embedding. \end{Ex}
+The following examples illustrate Theorem~\ref{th:smooth-compact}. \begin{Ex} Let $\st$ be any compact $C^\infty$ manifold and $\Phi$ be the flow of the zero vector field.
+By the Whitney embedding theorem, $(\st,\Phi)$ admits a $C^\infty$ embedding into the linear flow of the zero vector field on some Euclidean space.
+Thus, $(\st,\Phi)$ is linearizable by a $C^\infty$ embedding.
+Note that $\Phi$ coincides with any 1-parameter subgroup of the trivial action of any torus. \end{Ex}